The first part of the port's Makefile

 Also, if the package name has the

-or the
+language- or the

-part (see
+-compiled.specifics part (see

-below), use PKGNAMEPREFIX
+below), use PKGNAMEPREFIX and

-, respectively.
+PKGNAMESUFFIX, respectively.
 Do not make

-them part of PORTNAME
+them part of PORTNAME.

 These are the conventions to follow when naming packages.
 This is to make the package directory easy to scan, as there are already thousands of packages and users are going to turn away if they hurt their eyes!